discordeno/cache-proxy/README.md

 # cache-proxy-plugin

-This plugin adds support for caching for your bot.
-It provides two types of cache.
+For your bot, this plugin adds functionality for caching.
+It offers two different cache types.

 1. In Memory Cache (Crazy fast but lost whenever your bot restarts.)

-2. Persistent Cache (Crazy fast but slower than memory.
-Not lost unless you restart your cache.)
+2. Persistent Cache (Slower than memory, but still crazy fast.
+Unless you restart your cache, nothing is lost.)
-3.